XingzhePeng/FaceRecognition-Website-Project/README.md

 >```
 ## How to launch FaceMaster
 Follow the steps below to launch FaceMaster
->>Change the email configuration in this file:
+>>Change the database configuration and email configuration in this file:
 >```bash
 >FaceMaster/demo/settings.py
 >```